ginarachimakesoemaputri/ginarachimakesoemaputri/README.md

 - 👋 Hi, I’m @ginarachimakesoemaputri
-- 👀 I’m interested in Mobile and Web Development
+- 👀 I’m interested in Mobile Development and Web Development
 - 🌱 I’m currently learning Android Development in Bangkit Academy
 - 📫 You can reach me at www.linkedin.com/in/ginarachimakesoemaputri